Quantum Mechanics from Relational Properties, Part II: Measurement and EPR: Relational Formulation of Quantum Mechanics

 Initially, both $S$ and $A$ are in a product state described by $|\Psi\rangle_{SA}$.
 In Process 2, referring to the first arrow in Eq.(\ref{measurement}), the quantum system $S$ and the apparatus $A$ interact.
 However, as a combined system they are isolated from interaction with any other system.
 Therefore, the dynamics of the total system is determined by the Schr\"{o}dinger Equation.
 Process 2 establishes a one to one correlation between the eigenstate of observable of $S$ and the pointer state of $A$.
 After Process 2, there are many possible outcomes to choose from.
 In the next step which is called Process 1, referring to the second arrow in Eq.(\ref{measurement}), one of these possible outcomes (labeled with eigenvalue $n$) emerges out from the rest\footnote{Traditional quantum mechanics does not provide a theoretical description of Process 1.
 In the Copenhagen Interpretation, this is considered as the ``collapse' of the wave function into an eigenstate of the measured observable.
 The nature of this wave function collapse has been debated over many decades.
 Recent interpretations of quantum theory advocate that the wave function simply encodes the information that an observe can describe on the quantum system.
 Therefore, it is an epistemic, rather than ontological, variable.
 In this view, the collapse of wave function is just an update of the observer's description on the condition of knowing the measurement outcome.
 For example, Quantum Bayesian theory~\cite{Fuchs02, Fuchs13} formulates how Bayesian theorem can be utilized to describe such process.
 The relational argument of the wave function ``collapse" is presented in Section \ref{sec:measurement}.}.
 An observer knows the outcome of the measurement via the pointer variable of the apparatus.
 Both systems encode information each other, allowing an observer to infer measurement results of $S$ by reading pointer variable of $A$.
 The key insight learned here is that quantum measurement is a question-and-answer bidirectional process.
 The measuring system interacts (or, disturbs) the measured system.
 The interaction in turn alters the state of the measuring system.
 As a result, a correlation is established, allowing the measurement result for $S$ to be inferred from the pointer variable of $A$.

+A \textit{Quantum Reference Frame (QRF)} is a quantum system where all the descriptions of the relational properties between $S$ and $A$ is referred to.
+There can be multiple QRFs.
+How the descriptions are transformed when switching QRFs is not in the scope of this study.
+But we expect the theories developed in Ref.~\cite{Brukner, Hoehn2018, Yang2020} can be applicable here.
+In this paper, we only consider the description relative to one QRF, denoted as $F$.
+It is also possible to choose $A$ as the reference frame.
+In that case, $F$ and $A$ are the same quantum system in a measurement~\cite{Brukner, Yang2020}.
+Fig. 1 shows a schematic illustration of the entities in the relational formulation.

 A \textit{Quantum State} of $S$ describes the complete information an observer $\cal{O}$ can know about $S$.
-From the examination on the measurement process and the interaction history of a quantum system, we consider a quantum state encodes the information relative to the measuring system or the environment that the system previously interacted with.
-In this sense, the quantum state of $S$ is described relative to $A$.
-It is equivalent to say that the quantum state is relative to an observer $\cal{O}$ because there is no space-like separation between $\cal{O}$ and $A$. $\cal{O}$ operates $A$, reads the measurement outcomes of $A$, and has the complete control of $A$.
-The idea that a quantum state encodes information from previous interactions is also proposed in Ref~\cite{Rovelli07}.
+A quantum state encodes the relational information of $S$ relative to $A$ or other systems that $S$ previously interacted with~\cite{Rovelli07}.
 The information encoded in the quantum state is the complete knowledge an observer can say about $S$, as it determines the possible outcomes of next measurement.
-When next measurement with another apparatus $A'$ is completed, the description of quantum state is updated to be relative to $A'$.
+As we will explain later, the state for a quantum system is not a fundamental concept.
+Instead, it is a derivative concept from the relational properties.